amarnathreddy0201/amarnathreddy0201/README.md

         return False
 ```

+### 🎯 Sample Interview Answer:

+	- Python has a rich ecosystem of libraries for data analysis and scientific computation.
+Some of the most important ones include:

+	- NumPy: It’s the foundation of scientific computing in Python.
+It provides support for multi-dimensional arrays and a wide range of mathematical operations.
+Most other data analysis libraries are built on top of NumPy.

+	- Pandas: This is used for data manipulation and analysis.
+It introduces powerful data structures like Series and DataFrame, which make handling structured data (like CSV or Excel files) very convenient.

+	- SciPy: Built on NumPy, it’s used for scientific and technical computing — like optimization, integration, and signal processing.

+	- Matplotlib and Seaborn: These are used for data visualization.
+Matplotlib provides low-level control to create all kinds of plots, while Seaborn simplifies the process and creates more attractive, statistical graphics.

+	- Scikit-learn: A machine learning library used for data mining and predictive modeling — including classification, regression, and clustering.

+	- Statsmodels: This is mainly for statistical analysis and hypothesis testing — often used in econometrics or regression analysis.

+	- SymPy: Used for symbolic mathematics — like solving equations algebraically.

+	- Dask: Helps scale up data analysis by enabling parallel and distributed computing with NumPy and Pandas-like syntax.

 # Swapping Two Variables -- Techniques

 This document lists different ways to swap two variables (`a` and `b`)